Please "like" and "share" this page and the individual pages you visit here.

 So where did the teaching of "Hellfire and damnation" come from?

-The Catholic bishops consolidated, redefined, and unified the religions and beliefs of the Roman Empire into their new universal ("catholic") Magisterium.
-As part of this process the standard Pagan teachings about Hades were assimilated.
-The imagery of the Nicene Hell was largely taken from the underworld abode of the god Hades and his part time lover Persephone.
-According to this belief there is a literal place, often said to be in the center of the earth, known as Hades, the abode of the dead.
-This became the subterranean world of eternal fiery torment known as Hell in Christian dogma.
-Never mind that the dogma has no biblical basis nor traditional standing, the Magisterium of the Church declared it exists and questioning them resulted in excommunication or worse.
+The Catholic bishops consolidated, redefined, and unified the religions and beliefs of the Roman Empire into a new universal ("catholic") Magisterium.
+As part of this globalist process the standard Pagan teachings about Hades and his underworld realm were assimilated.
+The imagery of the Nicene Hell was mainly taken from the underworld abode of the god Hades and his part time lover Persephone.
+According to this belief there is a literal place, often said to be in the center of the earth, known as Hades, the abode of the dead and their god Hades.
+This became the subterranean world of eternal fiery torment known as Hell in Christian dogma and its god became the Christian Satan.
+Never mind that the dogma has no biblical basis nor traditional standing, the Magisterium of the Church declared it exists and questioning them in anything resulted in excommunication or often worse.
 In time the belief became dogma and was seldom if ever questioned again.

-Friends, there is nothing just nor loving about this doctrine nor about a god who would create billions of beings solely to torture them throughout eternity.
-This is NOT the God of the Bible!
+Friends, there is nothing just nor loving about this doctrine nor about a G-d who would create billions of beings solely to torture them throughout eternity.
+This is NOT the G-d of the Bible!

 Know The Facts